reiver/learn-golang-in-one-day/README.md

 ## CLI

-We are going to switch thing up now.
-We are going to switch to a alternative Go **development environment**.
+We are going to switch things up now.
+We are going to switch to an alternative Go **development environment**.

-So far we haev been using the Go Playground — https://play.golang.org/
+So far we haev been using the **Go Playground** — https://play.golang.org/

 Now we are going to switch to **repl.it for Go** — https://repl.it/languages/go